Donate Sponsor

 1. Set a routine

 Cats are creatures of habit, so try to brush your moggy at around the same time each day.
-Find a time when they are likely to be calm and relaxed enough to sit still for you (eg not when they’ve got the post-mealtime zoomies!)
+Find a time when they are likely to be calm and relaxed enough to sit still for you.
+Try to avoid when they’ve got the post-mealtime zoomies!

-Setting aside some time to groom your cat every day is a great way for the two of you to bond, and also gives you the opportunity to give them a quick health check, looking out for any fleas or lumps while you brush.
+Setting aside some time to groom your cat every day is a great way for the two of you to bond.
+It also gives you the opportunity to give them a quick health check.
+Look out for any fleas or lumps while you brush.
+Find out more about fleas.

 2. Brush up on your technique

-There are lots of different types of grooming tools you can use, from combes and brushes to special grooming gloves, so it may take a bit of time to find the one your cat is most comfortable with.
+There are lots of different types of grooming tools you can use.
+From combs and brushes to special grooming gloves.
+It may take a bit of time to find the one your cat is most comfortable with.
 Once they’re happy with your tool of choice, watch our video to find out how to master your grooming technique.

 As well as a daily brush, your cat is likely to still groom themselves from time to time.
 Keep an eye on their own personal beauty routine so you can look out for any changes.
-If they start grooming a lot more or less than usual, this could be a sign of a health issue, so book them in for a vet visit as soon as possible.
+If they start grooming a lot more or less than usual, this could be a sign of a health issue.
+Book them in for a vet visit as soon as possible.

 4. Feed a healthy diet

-Giving your cat the right food packed with the right nutrients for their needs will help to keep their coat healthy and shiny.
-Choose a ‘complete’ cat food that is right for their life stage, and avoid feeding them human foods and too many cat treats as these wont contain the vitamins and minerals needed for luscious locks.
+Giving your cat food packed with the right nutrients for their needs will help to keep their coat healthy and shiny.
+Choose a ‘complete’ cat food that is right for their life stage.
+Avoid feeding them human foods and too many cat treats.
+These wont contain the vitamins and minerals needed for luscious locks.
+Find out what to feed your cat.

 5. Look out for mats

-Regular brushing should hopefully prevent any large knots of matted fur from forming, but if you do spot any mats in your cat’s fur then do not try to brush them out yourself.
-If the knots have grown close to the skin then there is a risk of ripping or tearing the skin while trying to brush them out, and it is especially dangerous to try to cut them out with scissors.
+Regular brushing should prevent any large knots of matted fur from forming.
+But if you do spot any mats in your cat’s fur then do not try to brush them out yourself.
+If the knots have grown close to the skin, there is a risk of ripping or tearing the skin when you brush them out.
+It is especially dangerous to try to cut them out with scissors.

-If your cat’s fur has become matted, take them to a vet who will be able to perform a ‘de-mat’ haircut while your cat is safely sedated.
-Avoid taking them to a cat groomer as they will not be able to sedate your cat for the procedure and therefore your cat will likely experience a lot of pain and stress.
+If your cat’s fur has become matted, take them to a vet.
+They will be able to perform a ‘de-mat’ haircut while your cat is sedated.
+Avoid taking them to a cat groomer as they will not be able to sedate your cat.
+Your cat will likely experience a lot of pain and stress if they are awake during the procedure.

 6. Clear up the hair

 It’s possible for the loose hair you groom off of your cat to become tangled in their fur, leading to mats.
-Therefore it’s a good idea to vacuum regularly to clear up the debris from your brushing sessions.
+It's a good idea to vacuum to clear up the debris from your brushing sessions.

 Find a Cat